berylliumsec/nebula/README.md

 - How can i do an automatic scan and employ only new templates on https://yourtarget.com
 - scan https://yourtarget.com using templates added in version 2.0
+- scan https://target.com using templates that contain tags generic,jira and protocol dns
 - scan https://yourtarget.com using templates added in version 2.0 and be verbose about it
 - How can i perform automated scan using templates from author john on https://yourtarget.com
 - do a silent scan on https://target.com and limit it to 10 retries